 You may also want to review the Massachusetts Parental Leave Act.
 If you have questions about parental leave, please call 617-627-7000, inquire about a leave of absence online, or email email@example.com.

 Employees who need to care for a family member may be able to take a leave of absence to do so.
 Employees must be eligible for FMLA, which allows up to a 12 week leave and can be taken continuously or intermittently.
 This type of leave is unpaid, however employees may choose to apply up to 10 days of sick time, or any of their available personal or vacation time.
-If you have questions about familly leave, please call 617-627-7000, inquire about a leave of absence online, or email email@example.com.
+If you have questions about family leave, please call 617-627-7000, inquire about a leave of absence online, or email firstname.lastname@example.org.

 Reserve Military Duty